 For someone like a competition shooter or even a hunter, engagement distance may be somewhat predictable, therefore making dot size selections at either end of the size spectrum easy.

-When it comes to reticle color, pistol owners generally have a choice of red, green, or gold in some cases.
-Reticle color may play more of a factor if you have color blindness or the environment background for which you are operating, makes one color easier to see than the other.
+When it comes to reticle color, pistol owners generally get to choose from a red, green, or gold in some cases.
+Reticle color may play more of a factor if you have color blindness or the environmental background you are operating, making one color easier to see than the other.

-In the case of some color blind shooters, a gold dot may be visible when red or green is not.
-In addition to your vision, the environment may have more influence on which reticle color is more visible and advantageous for easy, rapid acquisition.
+For some color-blind shooters, a gold dot may be visible when red or green is not.
+In addition to your vision, the environment may influence which reticle color is more visible and advantageous for easy, rapid acquisition.

 Some of you may need a red dot sight that is viewable through night vision goggles.
-If this is you pay close attention to an optics specification as not all reflex sights are night-vision compatible.
+Be sure to pay close attention to an optics specification as not all reflex sights are night-vision compatible.

 Reflex Sight Battery Life and Maintenance

-Battery life is another key factor you should consider when selecting the best red dot sight for your pistol.
-A longer battery life means less maintenance to keep the optic operational and ready.
-Like we have mentioned before, some manufacturers have included motion-sensing technology that powers down the optic during extended periods of non-use to conserve battery life.
+Battery life is another crucial factor you should consider when selecting the best red dot sight for your pistol.
+Longer battery life means less maintenance to keep the optic operational and ready.
+As mentioned before, some manufacturers have included motion-sensing technology that powers down the optic during extended periods of non-use to conserve battery life.

-Another important attribute related to battery life is access to the battery compartment.
-Eventually, all batteries need to be changed, and the more accessible the battery compartment makes maintenance a slightly easier task.
+Another essential attribute related to battery life is access to the battery compartment.
+Eventually, all batteries need to be changed, and the more accessible the battery compartment makes maintenance a slightly more manageable task.
 Some optics require you to remove the site from your handgun to switch out the battery.
-This may be less than ideal for situations that require extended continuous use under high-stress situations
+This may be less than ideal for situations that require extended continuous use under high-stress conditions.

 Mounting Your Pistol Red Dot Sight

 If you already have a pistol and the slide is milled from the factory like the Glock MOS, Springfield OXP, or the Sig Sauer RX series.
 Then mounting an optic is straightforward and simple.
-In most cases, you will need an adapter plate for your specific red dot sight provided it fits within the factory milled footprint.
-Check out his article on mounting a red dot sight on a optics ready pistol for more information.
+In most cases, you will need an adapter plate for your specific red dot sight, provided it fits within the factory milled footprint.
+Check out his article on mounting a red dot sight on an optics ready pistol for more information.

 If you already have a pistol and the slide is not milled from the factory, then you can have the slide custom milled for your specific application or purchase an aftermarket “mass-produced” custom milled slide.
-Both the factory milled and the custom milled are our most preferred method as they provide the best foundation for the sight and usually allow for co-witness with iron sights.
+The factory milled and the custom milled is our most preferred method as they provide the best foundation for the sight and usually allow for co-witness with iron sights.

-Mounting with a Picatinny rail requires the pistol to have the rail on the top of the pistol slide, or below in front of the trigger housing.
+Mounting with a Picatinny rail requires a rail system on the top of the pistol slide or below in front of the trigger housing.
 When the rail is in front of the trigger housing, you can install a mounting frame that comes up and over the handgun, providing a platform for which to mount the sight.
-When using this option, it can be difficult to find holster solutions and make the footprint of your pistol much larger.
+Using this option can make it challenging to find holster solutions and substantially increases your pistol footprint.